Arccoma/PX4-user_guide/en/getting_started/flight_modes.md

 :::note
 Only manual and mission modes are supported.
-YOu can switch to any other mode but the behaviour will be the same as for manual mode.
+You can switch to any other mode but the behaviour will be the same as for manual mode.
 :::